Zoe-0614/llm-rec-therapy-eval/README.md

-This repository consists of the orginal dataset and the evaluation code used in the research
+This repository consists of the original dataset and the evaluation code used in the research.
+Some of the output files generated from the LLM are included in the folder outputs.